 Catalyst 2960-S Series Switch

-The Catalyst 2960-S Series are fixed-configuration switches designed for small businesses and branch offices.
-Current models feature either 24 or 48 1Gb Ethernet ports, four 1GE or two 10GE uplinks, and provide switching capacity of 176 Gbps.
-Cisco's FlexStack feature allows four 2960-S chassis to be grouped in a stack to perform like one switch that provides 40 Gbps of stacking performance and that cuts administrative expense because of single-switch configuration.
-Cisco's IPv6 First Hop Security capability protects against address interception and malicious threats.
+The Cisco Catalyst 2960-S Series are fixed switches designed for small businesses and branches.
+Current versions incorporate either 24 or 48 1Gb Ethernet ports, four 1GE or two 10GE uplink connections, and provide throughput of up to 176 Gbps.
+Cisco's FlexStack technology allows four 2960-S chassis to be combined in a FlexStack stack to perform as one switch that provides 40 Gbps of stacking bandwidth and that reduces operational expense with single-switch configuration.
+Cisco's IPv6 First Hop Security (FHS) capability guards networks against address theft and other threats.

-The Catalyst 3560 Series is a line of non-modular switches that includes IEEE 802.3af and Power over Ethernet (PoE) functionality in 10/100 Ethernet and 10/100/1000 Ethernet implementations.
-The Catalyst 3560 is a proven access-layer switch for midsize business LAN access or satellite-office environments, combining both 10/100/1000 and Power over Ethernet (PoE) options for high efficiency while streamlining the deployment of key applications such a VoIP, wireless connectivity, video surveillance, and building management systems.
-IT managers can activate network-wide intelligent services such as quality of service, rate limiting, access control lists, multicast management, and high-performance IP routing with the simplicity of traditional network switching.
+The Catalyst 3560 Series is a line of non-modular switches that features IEEE 802.3af and Cisco Power over Ethernet (PoE) functionality in Fast Ethernet and Gigabit configurations.
+Cisco's Catalyst 3560 is an ideal Layer 2 switch for midsize business network access or local-offices, offering both Gigabit Ethernet and Power over Ethernet (PoE) options for high productivity while facilitating the installation of key technology such a IP telephony, wireless access, video surveillance, and building management systems.
+IT managers can deploy network-wide intelligent services such as quality of service (QoS), rate limiting, ACLs, multicast administration, and high-performance IP routing with the simplicity of conventional network switching.

-The Catalyst 3560 Series switch has a robust array of features that permit network expandability and higher availability through IP routing plus a full suite of Spanning Tree Protocol improvements designed to maximize throughput in an access Layer network.
-Enhancements to the conventional Spanning Tree Protocol, including Per-VLAN Spanning Tree Plus (PVST+), and Port Fast, as well as enhancements like Flex Links Layer 2 interfaces, improve network uptime.
-Per-VLAN Spanning Tree Plus allows for Data Link Layer traffic sharing on redundant connections to take advantage of the additional capacity associated with a redundant design.
+The Cisco Catalyst 3560 Series switch is equipped with a powerful array of capabilities that permit network expandability and higher availability through IP routing plus a complete suite of Spanning Tree Protocol enhancements designed to increase availability in a Layer 2 network.
+Improvements to the standard Spanning Tree Protocol, such as Per-VLAN Spanning Tree Plus (PVST+), and Port Fast, as well as enhancements like Flex Links, contribute to network efficiency.
+PVST+ allows for Layer 2 load balancing on redundant links to efficiently use the extra capacity inherent in a redundant design.

-Important protocols including OPSF, EIGRP, Border Gateway Protocol (BGP), and static routing improve network scale; PIM helps improve resource utilization; and Virtual Route Forwarding Lite (VRFLite) secures network traffic.
+Efficient protocols including OPSF, EIGRP, Border Gateway Protocol, and Policy Based Routing increase network capacity; PIM increases the efficiency of system resource use; and Virtual Route Forwarding Lite secures data.

-For midsized organizations and corporate branches, Cisco's Catalyst 3750 switch facilitates integration of unified applications and accommodates evolving competitive needs by offering configuration flexibility, support for unified network patterns, and automatic set up of smart network services.
-Also, Cisco's Catalyst 3750 switch is engineered for high-density 1000 Ethernet environments and includes a wide range of switches that meet the access, distribution, and backbone-interface demands of small or midsized systems.
+For midsized businesses and enterprise branches, the Cisco Catalyst 3750 Series switch facilitates deployment of unified technologies and adapts to changing competitive needs by providing setup flexibility, support for unified network traffic, and management-free configuration of smart network functions.
+In addition, Cisco's Catalyst 3750 switch is engineered for high-volume Gigabit Ethernet environments and incorporates a diverse range of switches that address the access, aggregation, and backbone-connectivity demands of small or midsized systems.

-StackWise technology is a mechanism optimized for 1000 Ethernet.
-StackWise is designed to react to additions, deletions, and redeployments while maintaining consistent operation.
-StackWise unites as many as nine separate switches into a single logical device, utilizing special stack-interface cables and software.
-The individual switches can be any mix of the Catalyst 3750 Series and Cisco's Catalyst 3750-E switches.
-The stack behaves as an individual switching device that is directed by a control switch, elected from one of the member switches.
-The master switch automatically creates and updates all the switching and user-selected routing tables.
-A running stack can accept new members or delete old devices with no service discontinuity.
+StackWise technology is a stacking architecture designed for Gigabit interfaces.
+StackWise is designed to react to additions, deletions, and redeployments while maintaining dependable performance.
+StackWise technology unites up to 9 individual switches into a single logical device, utilizing special stack-interface cables and stacking software.
+The individual switches can be any combination of the Catalyst 3750 Series switches and the 3750-E Series.
+The stack operates as an individual switching unit that is directed by a control switch, chosen from among the stack of switches.
+The control switch automatically builds and updates all the switching and user-selected routing databases.
+A deployed stack can accommodate new devices or remove old devices without service discontinuity.

-Ways That Progent Can Help You with Catalyst Series Switches
+How Progent Can Help Your Business with Catalyst Series Switches

-Progent offers the remote or on-premises services of CCIE-certified consultants who have extensive backgrounds delivering Catalyst switch solutions for small and midsize businesses, branch offices, enterprise campuses, data centers, Cloud environments, and service providers.
-Progent's skills include Catalyst and Nexus lines of smart switches and Cisco's IOS, IOS-XR and NX-OS operating systems.
-Consulting and support services offered by Progent for Cisco Catalyst Series switches include pilot testing and validation, system analysis, network architecture design, migrations and project management, network virtualization, wired/wireless convergence, network management, capacity planning, problem mitigation, disaster recovery and business continuity preparedness, and information security assessment and remediation.
+Progent offers the remote or onsite services of CCIE-certified consultants who have extensive backgrounds providing Catalyst switch solutions for small and midsize organizations, branches, enterprise campuses, data centers, Cloud environments, and service providers.
+Progent's areas of expertise include Catalyst and Nexus lines of smart switches and with Cisco's IOS, IOS-XR and NX-OS operating systems.
+Consulting and support services offered by Progent's experts for Cisco Catalyst switches include pilot testing and validation, network analysis, network architecture design, migrations and project management, network virtualization, wired and wireless convergence, management automation, performance optimization, problem mitigation, disaster recovery and business continuity preparedness, and IT security testing and remediation.

-Progent has deep knowledge of industry standards as well as with Cisco-owned protocols and technologies associated with switching and routing including Border Gateway Protocol, MPLS, PIM, VPNs, ISIS, VLANs, FabricPath, VPC, Hot Standby Router Protocol (HSRP), VRRP, OSPF, Virtual Switching System (VSS), and LISP.
-Progent's infrastructure experts also offer familiarity with important technologies such as TCP/IP protocols, IPv4/IPv6, Enhanced Interior Gateway Routing Protocol, Routing Information Protocol, and Internet Group Management Protocol (IGMP).
-Progent's CISSP-ISSAP certified information security consultants can show you how to develop a comprehensive security and compliance plan and deploy Catalyst switches so they offer optimal enforcement to your security posture.
+Progent's Cisco-certified consultants have broad knowledge of open standards as well as with proprietary Cisco technologies associated with switching and routing such as Border Gateway Protocol, MPLS, Protocol Independent Multicast, VPNs, Spanning-Tree Protocol, VLANs, FabricPath, VPC, Hot Standby Router Protocol (HSRP), VRRP, Open Shortest Path First (OSPF), VSS, and LISP.
+Progent's infrastructure specialists also have deep knowledge of crucial technologies including TCP/IP, IPv4/IPv6, EIGRP, RIP, and Internet Group Management Protocol.
+Progent's CISSP-ISSAP certified information security and compliance consultants can show you how to create an enterprise-wide security plan and implement Cisco Catalyst switches so that they offer optimal enforcement to your network security posture.

-If you need ultra high density or extremely low latency switches for an enterprise-class data center, Progent can help your organization to evaluate, plan, and manage a migration to Cisco's Nexus family of switches.
-To learn about Progent's support services for Nexus Series switches, refer to Cisco Nexus Switch consulting services available from Progent.
-Progent can also help you to connect Catalyst core switches with Meraki distribution switches.
+In case you need the highest available Ethernet density or extremely low latency Cisco switches for an enterprise-class data center, Progent can assist your organization to analyze, plan, and manage a migration to Cisco's Nexus family of switches.
+To find out about Progent's consulting and support capabilities for Cisco's Nexus Series switches, see Nexus Switch consulting and support services.
+Progent can also help you to integrate Catalyst data center switches with Cisco Meraki distribution switches.
 (See Cisco Meraki switch integration consultants.)

-To see additional information concerning Progent's professional expertise for Cisco solutions, select a subject:
+To find out additional details about Progent's professional assistance for Cisco solutions, select a subject: